Here we answer some of the Long Term Disability frequently asked questions we receive most often. Topics include:

 Read the denial letter and request your free copy of your claim file from the insurer, obtain evidence to support your claim, and submit that evidence to your insurer with an appeal letter.

-You must follow the terms of the insurance policy and go through each step of the appeals process with the insurance company first.
-Usually, you do not need to appeal if you have an individual policy.
+If you have a group policy, you must follow the terms of the insurance policy and go through each step of the appeals process before you can sue your insurance company.
+If you have an individual policy you may not be required to file an appeal before filing a lawsuit.

 If your claim is governed by federal ERISA regulations, then your state’s insurance laws are “pre-empted,” which means your state’s Department of Insurance has no jurisdiction.